pretalx/pretalx-docker/README.md

 E-mail:
 ```

-After finishing the questionnaire, you can login at http://localhost:8080/orga/.
+After finishing the questionnaire, you can login at [`http://localhost:8080/orga/`](http://localhost:8080/orga/).

-> One of the first steps may very well be to disable telemetry and update notifications, when wanting to watch this from the outside perspective of tagged Container images.
+> One of your first steps may very well be to disable telemetry and update notifications, when wanting to maintain versions from the "outside" perspective of tagged Container images.

 As you can see, we are not using a settings file.
-This is not needed, due to following the dot env pattern for [12factor.net](https://12factor.net) cloud-native applications.
-An example for `pretalx.cfg` and how to add it to the containers is available in this repository, in case needed.
+This is not needed, due to following the dot env pattern for [12factor.net](https://12factor.net) container-native applications.
+An example for `pretalx.cfg` and how to add it to the containers is available in `compose.local.yml` and in the `config/` subdirectory, in case needed.

 ## Recycle